voschezang/coding-handbook/organization-architecture.md

 For the following groups, a system can never excel in all items per group.

 **Independence or Consistency**
 One of the most impactful properties is independence.
 In software this comes down to modularity.
 Doing something in isolation and locally is generally easier than at a larger scale, with where multiple components may interact in complex ways.
-At the same time, independence comes at the cost of consistency, which has its own benefits.
+However, independence is associated with [redundancy](http://yosefk.com/blog/redundancy-vs-dependencies-which-is-worse.html).
+It comes at the cost of consistency.

 **Efficiency or Flexibility**
 A second pair of properties is efficiency and flexibility.
 They are (to some extend) negatively correlated; optimizing for efficiency limits flexibility.